BSA/AML POLICY OVERVIEW

 Reference: FinCEN Guidance FIN-2013-G001 “Application of FinCEN’s Regulations to Persons Administering, Exchanging, or Using Virtual Currencies.” [external link to FinCEN website and regulations]

-We sell you cryptocurrency in exchange for regular money and vice versa.
-That makes us a “money transmitter” so we follow all FinCEN rules and notices.
+We sell you cryptocurrency in exchange for USD which makes us a “money transmitter” per the government, so we follow all FinCEN and state rules and regulations.

 WHAT THIS MEANS FOR YOU